 After about two centuries, human population has increased like never before.
 According to a report of the United Nations, namely "2010 Revision of the world population prospects", the world population has reached about 7 billion people in 2011 with the average annual growth rate at around 1.1 per cent.

-As suggested above, a series of subjective and objective reasons can be the culprits of overpopulation.
+a series of subjective and objective reasons can be the culprits of overpopulation.
 Government, international bodies and citizens are all responsible for solutions of this serious phenomenon with educational measure being the most efficacious way.

 Please correct this essay for me, thank you so much!